Shuttle/Shuttle.Esb.Samples/Shuttle.PublishSubscribe/README.md

 In this guide we'll create the following projects:

 - a **Console Application** called `Shuttle.PublishSubscribe.Client`
-- a **Class Library** called `Shuttle.PublishSubscribe.Server`
+- a **Console Application** called `Shuttle.PublishSubscribe.Server`
-- another **Class Library** called `Shuttle.PublishSubscribe.Messages` that will contain all our message classes
+- a **Console Application** called `Shuttle.PublishSubscribe.Subscriber` that will represent a subscriber of our event message
-- and, lastly, another **Class Library** called `Shuttle.PublishSubscribe.Subscriber` that will represent a subscriber of our event message
+- a **Class Library** called `Shuttle.PublishSubscribe.Messages` that will contain all our message classes

 ## Messages